Apodini/Apodini/Documentation/AdditionalFunctionality/Jobs.md

 ```

 `Job`s are scheduled at server startup from the `configuration` property using the `Schedule` configuration and the cron expression.
-When scheduling `Job`s, Apodini will create a single instance which can be used with `@ObservedObject` in other components.
+When scheduling `Job`s, Apodini will create a single instance which can be used with `@ObservedObject` to listen to changes of properties annotated with `@Published` or when using `@Environment` to read and change properties of a `Job`.

 In addition, the number of times a `Job` is executed can also be defined from the `Schedule` configuration.

 Let's schedule the previously introduced _MondayService_ to be executed every Monday on 9 am.